Your safety and security is the highest priority at Canberra Airport.

 X-ray screening of all carry-on items

-Items which are unsuitable for x-ray screening such as strollers, wheelchairs will be subjected to secondary screening measures;
+Items which are unsuitable for x-ray screening such as strollers or wheelchairs will be subjected to secondary screening measures;

 Walkthrough Metal Detector

-All persons will be screened through a metal detector; ensure all items are divested into a tray to prevent an alarm activation.
+All persons entering the departures concourse will be screened through a metal detector.
+Please ensure all items are divested into a tray to prevent an alarm activation.
 If you have a medical device, aid or implant, please inform the security screening officer before passing through the metal detector;

 Hand-held metal detector

-A hand scanner device used to clear an alarm which may be used concurrently with a frisk search;
+A hand scanner device may be used to clear an alarm from the walkthrough detector.
+This may be used concurrently with a frisk search;

 A physical pat-down may be applied to resolve an alarm after consent is obtained;